usage charges

 Why is there more than one electricity usage charge on my bill?

-Some bills might show more than one usage charge, as with the example shown above.
-This is because they reflect all applicable tariffs and might be broken down into different time periods – depending on factors like your supplier or distribution network:
+Some bills might show more than one electricity usage charge, as with the example shown above.
+This is because there are multiple tariff types available, which may be broken down into different time periods – depending on factors like your supplier or distribution network, your bill may show:

-• Time of use tariff: includes peak (usually weeknights where electricity costs the most), shoulder (rate that is less than peak) and off-peak (cheapest rate overnight on weekends)
+• Time of use tariff: includes peak (usually weeknights where electricity costs the most), shoulder (rate that is less than peak) and off peak (cheapest rate overnight and on weekends).

-In our example bill, the household has a controlled load tariff (CL2) in addition to its ‘Anytime’ or main supply.
-This is rather typical of many Australian households.
+In our example bill, the household has a peak and off peak charge, as well as a supply charge (this is separate to a usage charge).
+This is typical of many Australian households.

 Who sets electricity usage charges?

-Electricity usage charges are set by individual retailers, or by state governments, depending on whether you live in a state with a deregulated electricity market or not.
-In Victoria, NSW, SEQ and SA, electricity retailers are free to set their own usage charges, along with various other rates and terms.
-They purchase electricity from the National Electricity Market (NEM) and add their own charges to cover costs, like any business.
+Electricity usage charges are set by individual energy retailers, or by state governments, depending on whether you live in a state with a deregulated electricity market.
+VIC, NSW, SEQ and SA are deregulated, which means electricity retailers are free to set their own usage charges, along with various other rates and terms.
+Retailers purchase electricity from the National Electricity Market (NEM) and add their own charges to cover costs.
 The Goods and Services Tax (GST) is also added to electricity usage charges, plus any state-based government expenses.

-Meanwhile households in Western Australia, Northern Territory, Tasmania and regional Queensland have their electricity usage charges set by their respective governments.
-Energy prices in these areas remain regulated.
-Price regulation – and the pros and cons of it – remain a huge political talking point, with some arguing that competitive electricity markets – whereby retailers are allowed to set their own rates – have not been beneficial to consumers.
+Meanwhile, households in Western Australia, Northern Territory, TAS and regional Queensland have their electricity usage charges set by their respective governments.
+Energy prices in these areas remain as regulated markets.
+Price regulation remains a huge political talking point, with some arguing that competitive electricity markets – in which retailers are allowed to set their own rates – haven’t been beneficial to consumers.

 When do electricity usage charges change?

-In most areas, electricity retailers set their own usage charges and can change them whenever it likes, provided the customer is on a variable rate plan and they’ve been given notice.
-Customers on a fixed rate energy plan see their usage charges locked in for a set period.
+In most areas, electricity retailers set their own usage charges and can change them whenever they like, provided the customer is on a variable rate plan and they’ve been given notice.
+Customers on a fixed rate energy plan see their electricity usage charges locked in for a set period.
 In terms of when prices change, this depends on factors like the particular provider and location.

-Some electricity retailers change their prices on a regular basis, but as a general rule, usage and supply rates are amended every 12 months – in July in most areas.
-However, given that providers in most areas are free to change their prices whenever they like, it’s important to keep an eye on your bills and on any other communication from your provider because it could include some important information about price changes.
+Some electricity retailers change their prices on a regular basis, but as a general rule, usage and supply rates are amended every 12 months – in NSW, SEQ, VIC, SA, TAS and the ACT, this happens in July.
+However, given that providers in most areas are free to change their prices whenever they like, it’s important to keep an eye on your bills and on any other communication from your energy provider because it could include some important information about price changes.

-To help you start comparing energy providers and plans, click the link below to see our comparison tool.
+To help you start comparing energy providers and plans, click the link below to use Canstar Blue’s comparison tool.

 Compare Electricity Providers